-- 1. A proposed Monument must conform to the approved Government Speech topics and reflect the values and tenets (see page....).
-The proposed Monument is not objectionable to the persons or community that the Monument is intended to honor.
-If through the public outreach process, the City Manager finds that a proposed Monument is a source of substantial dissension or discord within the City, the City Manager shall seek further direction from departments and commissions before making a final determination. - 2.
-A Monument must be made of durable materials, able to withstand the elements for a minimum of 50 years with minimum maintenance, shall be made of materials resistant to vandalism and graffiti as much as is reasonably possible, shall be of a scale, materials, color and style appropriate and consistent with aesthetics of the proposed location of the Monument and such other reasonable factors as City Manager determines. - 3.
-The Monument proposal has been through community outreach conducted by the group or person suggesting that the City install the Monument, and that the installation and maintenance of the Monument is within the priorities of the work plan of the responsible Department.
-Outreach should inform the community that this Policy only authorizes one Monument to honor a particular event, person or topic. - 4.
-The City may decline to approve or to accept a Monument for any lawful reason.
+- A proposed monument must conform to the approved Government Speech topics and reflect the values and tenets listed within this framework (policy).
+The proposed monument is not objectionable to the persons or community including those that the monument is intended to honor.
+If through the public outreach process, the City Manager finds that a proposed Monument is a source of substantial dissension or discord within the City, the City Manager shall seek further direction from departments and commissions before making a final determination. - A Monument must be made of durable materials, able to withstand the elements for a minimum of 50 years with minimum maintenance, shall be made of materials resistant to vandalism and graffiti as much as is reasonably possible, shall be of a scale, materials, color and style appropriate and consistent with aesthetics of the proposed location of the Monument and such other reasonable factors as the City Manager determines. - The Monument proposal has been through community outreach conducted by the group or person suggesting that the City install the Monument, and the installation and maintenance of the Monument is within the priorities of the work plan of the responsible Department. - Community Outreach shall be directed to specific interested groups, that can include: - Public notification of proposed changes through media or a public meeting - ii.
+Outreach to specific local organizations that may be considered stakeholders, i.e., South Bay Community Services, YMCA, Southwestern College, other Non-profit organizations located within the City, local school districts, etc.